dsec-hub/AI-scraper-newsletter/logs/readme.txt

-Git does not track empty directories, therfor this file must exist.
+Git does not track empty directories, therefore this file must exist.

 This directory exists for logs coming from the scraper.